apostrophecms/apostrophe-documentation/tutorials/howtos/deploying-apostrophe-in-the-cloud.md

 APOS_MINIFY=1 node app apostrophe:generation --create-bundle=prod-bundle
 ```

+> IMPORTANT: the APOS_MINIFY option is OVERRIDDEN by any setting
+> you may have made for the `minify` option when configuring
+> the `apostrophe-assets` module.
+If you want to use the environment
+> variable, DO NOT set the option in your code.

-*We're specifying `APOS_MINIFY=1` as an environment variable to override the default behavior in a development environment, which is not to minify.*
+We're specifying `APOS_MINIFY=1` as an environment variable to override the **default** behavior in a development environment, which is not to minify.
+As noted, if the option has been set explicitly in your code, the environment variable is ignored.
+So don't do that.

 After a minute or so (especially the first time), you'll have a `prod-bundle` folder in your project.